icecrm/UltraVoiceSlab-2/README.md

 # UltraVoiceSlab (version 0.0.5)

-# THIS MOD IS NOT DONE, LET ALONE STARTED!
+# THIS MOD IS NOT DONE!
 DO NOT USE THIS FORK YET.

 UltraVoice is a mod for ULTRAKILL that adds custom voice lines to enemies, giving them more personality during combat and cutscenes.
 UltraVoiceSlab is an alternative version i made with my friends, with different writing and VAs.